Boolean Compressed Sensing and Noisy Group Testing: Conclusions

 \section{Conclusions}

 In this paper, we adopted a new information theoretic framework to address group testing problems.
 This approach shifts the philosophy of random disjunct/separable matrix generation to an equivalent channel model and capacity computation.
 The result is a fairly general achievable bound that enables us to obtain the required tradeoffs between the number of tests, number of items and number of defective items for a wide range of group testing problems.
 Obtaining these tradeoffs reduces to a simple computation of mutual information expressions.
 We obtain the asymptotic scaling for i) noise-free setups with average and worst-case errors; ii) Approximate reconstruction and iii) Noisy versions of group testing, namely additive and dilution models.
+We establish that the sufficiency result is tight as it matches (order-wise) a necessary condition on the total number of tests.